Subscriber only lesson.

 When to use

 The scope statement is often redundant with elements found in the Project Charter.
-It is most useful when the project team is not co-located and there are many different stakeholders with different goals for the projects.
+It is most useful when the project team is virtual and there are many different stakeholders with different goals for the projects.
 The scope statement is used as a regular reminder for team members as to what the project is intended to do, and often what is even more important, what it is not intended to accomplish.
 When working with a small simple project that has a good Project Charter, I recommend that you just work with the Project Charter and don’t create an additional document.

 - Start with the Project Charter and use that to identify the deliverables.
 Many Project Charters will use the “In-frame/out-of-frame” lists to clarify the scope boundaries.